-The following diagram depicts where the x-rays are with respect to the painting and what rotations/translations were used in creating a composite x-ray.
-The dots represent features used in creating the compsite; lines join x-rays sharing features.
+The following diagram depicts x-ray locations with respect to the painting and what rotations/translations were used in creating a composite x-ray.
+The dots represent features used in creating the composite; lines join x-rays sharing features.
 X-ray size is to scale, as is the outline of the painting.

-Figure 1: Composite x-ray created by Professor Erdmann's stitching software for the entire painting.
+Figure 1: Composite x-ray created by Professor Erdmann's stitching software.